sonchezZZZ/TheoryFromDevops/kubernetes/commands.md

 We have now an open console on the container where we run our NodeJS application.
 The source code of the app is in the server.js file:

+You can check that the application is up by running a curl command:

+    curl localhost:8080

+Note: here we used localhost because we executed the command inside the NodeJS Pod.
+If you cannot connect to localhost:8080, check to make sure you have run the kubectl exec command and are launching the command from within the Pod